MSJYYT/tensorflow-nlp/README.md

 			```
 			Abstract:

-			1. we show DAM (lots of interact) is able to reach 85.3% accuracy
+			1. we show dam (lots of interact) is able to reach 85.3% accuracy

-			2. we show Pyramid (RNN + image processing) is able to improve the accuracy to 87.1%
+			2. we show pyramid (rnn + image processing) is able to improve the accuracy to 87.1%

-			3. we show ESIM (RNN + lots of interact) is able to improve the accuracy to 87.4%
+			3. we show esim (rnn + lots of interact) is able to improve the accuracy to 87.4%

-			4. we show RE2 (RNN + lots of interact + residual) is able to improve the accuracy to 88.3%
+			4. we show re2 (rnn + lots of interact + residual) is able to improve the accuracy to 88.3%

-			5. we show BERT (pretrained model) is able to improve the accuracy to 90.4%
+			5. we show bert (pretrained model) is able to improve the accuracy to 90.4%

-			6. we show RoBERTa (pretrained model) is able to improve the accuracy to 91.1%
+			6. we show roberta (pretrained model) is able to improve the accuracy to 91.1%

 			7. we use label smoothing and cyclical lr as training helpers
 			```